tedcline/ezRA/README.md

 ## Status:

+  * ezSky's ezSkyXYLimL allows zoomed interpolated plots of the sky.
+  * ezCol and ezCon now support RaDec and Galactic sky tracking (but no motor control).
   * ezCon's default is now the faster "-ezConAstroMath  1".

 Thanks to Todd Ullery, the  ezColX.py  was an experimental multiple process version of  ezCol.py , to improve dashboard responsiveness.